Join the Ascend family! Enroll now for school year 2019-20.

-Our schools are free public schools open to all, regardless of academic ability, prior academic achievement, special needs, or English language learner status.
-Once enrolled at Ascend, students can attend an Ascend school from kindergarten through 12th grade.
+Our schools are tuition-free public schools open to all, regardless of academic ability, prior academic achievement, special needs, or English language learner status.
+Once enrolled at Ascend, students may attend an Ascend school through 12th grade.

 The application deadline for the random enrollment lottery is Monday, April 1, 2019 at 11:59 pm.
 Applications received after the deadline are placed on the waitlist in the order in which they are received.

 - Only one application per student will be accepted.